Air-conditioning the Internet

 Ashburn isn’t really a town, more of a census-designed place.
 Its population is comparable to the student enrollment of the University of Maryland.
 But Ashburn has more data centers concentrated in it than any other place on earth: 13.5 million square feet, with another 4.5 million in development, according to the Loudon County government’s website.
 About three-quarters of the world’s internet traffic, at some point, makes it through Ashburn.

 It’s loud.
 There’s a persistent whirring drone that the guide tells me is fifty percent the cooling fans on each server and fifty percent the enormous ventilation shafts running the length of the aisles.
 These shafts circulate hot and cool air throughout the data center.
 In order to maximize efficiency, all servers in an aisle are positioned with their fans pointing in the same direction.
 That aisle becomes the “hot aisle,” where hot air gets collected, cooled, and then pumped down into the other aisle, the “cool aisle.”
 I stand under a vent and the temperature drops twenty degrees.
 I had heard before coming to ████████ that no matter the weather, I should bring a warm jacket.
-It’s not actually as cold in there as I expected; the hot and cool aisles are remarkably contained.2 Rather, it’s incredibly dry.
-The air conditioning maintains a precise humidity level so as not to interfere with the integrity of the hard drives.
-As a result, ████████ is aggressive about flammable material inside the data center.
-Not even cardboard boxes can stay inside for more than a few hours.
+It’s not actually as cold in there as I expected; the hot and cool aisles are remarkably contained.

 I ask the guide what would happen if the air conditioning were shut off.
 He tells me it would never happen, because the data center has a generator and the raw materials for twenty-five minutes of extra uptime, plus a priority link into the county’s electrical grid.
 But if catastrophe did strike, he said, it would take twenty minutes before the temperature in the aisles rose to what he described as “total heat death.”
 HVAC keeps the internet alive.

 Data centers are becoming popular objects of study for scholars of environmental media.
 They’re both anodyne and mysterious, the quintessential infrastructural object.
 They also concretize an otherwise dematerialized sense of the internet.
 Whereas the internet’s massive distribution makes its environmental effects near-unaccountable, data centers provide a geophysical fixity suitable for critique.
-Mél Hogan notes that data centers are among the “largest and fastest growing consumers” of natural resources, from the land they stand on, to the water they use for power and cooling, to the electricity they generate to stay online 24/7/365.3 Data centers’ cooling requirements are so substantial that tech companies are now even exploring ways to make the climate do the HVAC work itself.
-Asta Vondereau notes that the far northern reaches of the planet, particularly Scandinavia, have become attractive new sites for data center construction, buoyed both by permanently cold temperatures (well, for now) and governmental subsidies on electricity consumption.4 Microsoft has even tested a data center at the bottom of the ocean near the Orkney Islands, where the cold water functions as the ultimate HVAC system.
-Tung-Hui Hu has demonstrated how our contemporary internet infrastructure repeats the geography of Cold War militarization; hence Ashburn’s proximity to the defense industry is part of its geopolitical appeal.5 In all these ways, data centers are intimately environmental objects.
+Mél Hogan notes that data centers are among the “largest and fastest growing consumers” of natural resources, from the land they stand on, to the water they use for power and cooling, to the electricity they generate to stay online 24/7/365.

 One of the distinguishing qualities of thinking air conditioning and the internet together as atmospheric media is how their geophysical qualities bend ineluctably toward their affective qualities, and vice versa.
-Here I am thinking of similar points marshaled by Jesse Oak Taylor in his monograph on smog in Victorian literature, The Sky of Our Manufacture,9 as well as Hans Ulrich Gumbrecht’s elaboration of the literary critical notion of Stimmung.10 For both these scholars, affective atmospheres index the materiality of the past.
-As such, to a conversation around temperature, I want to add the constitutive feeling of the data center, its mood, or even (forgive me) vibe.
-My contention is that these otherwise ephemeral qualities are integral for understanding air conditioning’s mediatic qualities.
+Here I am thinking of similar points marshaled by Jesse Oak Taylor in his monograph on smog in Victorian literature, The Sky of Our Manufacture,

 The data center’s vibe, to put it bluntly, is not chill.
 Here is a list of the security measures I had to pass through to reach the data center’s main floor.
 First, I met with the rest of my tour group in a main lobby, where we then exited the building into a small courtyard.
 There, I counted at least three visible security cameras.
 We re-entered the building via a door equipped with a biometric scanner.
 The guide told us these hand scanners checked ninety points on the hand, plus body temperature.
 Through that door, we reached another lobby, where had our photo IDs checked against a pre-approved list.
 We received ID badges that we were instructed to keep visible at all times.
 We then passed through another biometric door into a small antechamber, just barely large enough for the fifteen or so of us.
 The guide told us that this antechamber was designed such that you couldn’t open one door unless both the entrance and the exist were shut—a precaution both against intruders and as a firebreak.
 Another biometric scanner, and we were inside the data center proper, but not yet on the floor with the servers.
 This was just where they kept multipurpose offices and break rooms for the contractors working on the servers themselves.
 One more biometric scanner, and we were on the server floor.
 But that didn’t mean I had any access to the servers, which were kept locked inside cages.
 Only the clients could get inside there.
 The guide told us that there were further levels of security for those willing to pay for it, ranging from infrared trip wires to 24/7 armed guards.
 It was almost comical in its James-Bond-like intensity.